-Please note that this information is subject to change, and the community will be notified of any changes accordingly.
+Please note that the information below is subject to change.
+The community will be notified of any changes accordingly.

 Testing Center Information